-There are several cases where touchpoint reliability would be really important for you:
+There are several cases where reliability is critical:

 In these cases, a smooth customer journey from first click to checkout is integral to securing such customers.
 Any friction in the process could possibly cause them to abandon the product or swipe away from the product detail page.
 In the AIDA model below, for example, we want to move customers from Awareness to Action as quickly and smoothly as possible.